stoplightio/docs/articles/testing/continuous-integration.md

 specification.
 This form of testing is useful for:

-* Verifying a _server_ implementation to ensure all _responses_ meet the appropriate requirements set by an OpenAPI specification.
+* Verifying a _server_ implementation to ensure all _responses_ meet the appropriate requirements set by an OpenAPI specification
-* Verifying a _client_ implementation to ensure all _requests_ meet the appropriate requirements set by an OpenAPI specification.
+* Verifying a _client_ implementation to ensure all _requests_ meet the appropriate requirements set by an OpenAPI specification
-* Augmenting existing test suites with very little extra work and almost no workflow changes required.
+* Augmenting existing test suites with very little extra work and almost no workflow changes required

 To start a contract/validation server with Prism, use the `validate` command: